parasaurolophus/scheme/README.md

 This is exactly how $n!$ should be implemented in any procedural programming language lacking tail-call optimization.

-While the [factorial2.scm](./factorial2.scm) version works, it is not considered good Scheme style, not least because the Scheme compiler will use [CPS](#continuation-passing-style) optimizations to transform it under the covers into something fairly closely resembling the version in [factorial3.scm](./factorial3.scm) in any case.
-So why defer such optimizations to the compiler when applying them yourself results in code that is easier to write, read and maintain?

 ```scheme
 ;; another way NOT to define n! in scheme (even though it is the only way to
 ;; do so in most programming languages)